-- Statements regarding indications, dosage and administration, and any other statements, must not deviate from the approved items. - No false, exaggerated, or misleading labels, layout or expression can be used regarding efficiency and safety. - Fair statements must be made by presenting efficiency and safety data, including adverse reactions. - Comparisons with other drugs must be based on scientific data, in principle, using generic names. - Competitors or their drugs must not be slandered or defamed. - Extraordinary data must not be presented to give the impression that the data has universal value. - Where an advertisement is aimed mainly at promoting only the name of a drug, the advertisement must include the information mentioned in question 3.1.

-Advertisements may refer to clinical studies not mentioned in the SmPC, although such references are limited by general advertising rules under the PMD Act and by self-regulatory codes.

-3.3 Are there any restrictions to the inclusion of endorsements by healthcare professionals in promotional materials?
+- Statements regarding indications, dosage and administration, and any other statements, must not deviate from the approved items. - No false, exaggerated, or misleading labels, layout or expression can be used regarding efficiency and safety. - Fair statements must be made by presenting efficiency and safety data, including adverse reactions. - Comparisons with other drugs must be based on scientific data, in principle, using generic names. - Competitors or their drugs must not be slandered or defamed. - Extraordinary data must not be presented to give the impression that the data has universal value. - Where an advertisement is aimed mainly at promoting only the name of a drug, the advertisement must include the information mentioned in question 3.1. - (a) Advertisements may refer to clinical studies not mentioned in the SmPC, although such references are limited by general advertising rules under the PMD Act and by self-regulatory codes. - (b) Reference to data on file in advertisements to HCPs is subject to rules set forth under the JPMA's Guidelines for the Preparation of Product Information Brochures for Prescription Drugs.
+The studies must be published in a peer-reviewed journal. - 3.3 Are there any restrictions to the inclusion of endorsements by healthcare professionals in promotional materials?